In this guide, we will explore the std::chrono::time_point in C++ along with an illustrative example.

 timepointcast:

-It converts a given time point to a different time point with a different duration on the same clock.
+It transforms a specified time to another time with an altered duration on the identical clock.

 floor(std::chrono::time_point) (C++17):